StefanoGenettiUniTN/decentralised-certificate-management/README.md

 - Pietro Fronza
 - Stefano Genetti

-This project aims to create a Dapp that can improve the workflow in organizing the certificate of the members of a group, such as a team or a company.
+The objective of this project is to develop a **Dapp** that enhances the process of managing certificates for individuals belonging to a group, such as a team or a company.
-To address the problem we used a hybrid system, that utilizes some distributed services and a web service.
+To address this challenge, our approach involves implementing a system that combines distributed services, including a **private blockchain** and **IPFS** (InterPlanetary File System), along with a web service developed using **Express**.
+The latter enables us to interact with external products and enhance the overall certificate management process.

-**Note:** This repository contains an example of a solution developed exclusively for the E-agle team of the University of Trento.
+**Note:** This repository contains the **minimum viable product** developed exclusively for the E-agle team of the University of Trento.

 #### Distributed part
 This part consists in: